 Note: Sources for all of the decorations are listed at the end of the post.

-I started with lime green as well as red and white deco mesh .
+I used lime green as well as red and white striped deco mesh.

 Try not to weave it in a straight line.
 The ribbon will look more natural once you get the ornaments on the tree.